FlixCoder/fhir-sdk/README.md

 ## Known Problems

-- Due to the big number of big types, the compile time and its memory usage is really high.
-This is due to serde and typed builder derives being highly generic.
-The builders can be disabled by disabling the `builders` feature to save some resources.
+- The compile time and its memory usage are really high.
+This is due to the big serde derives being highly generic.
+It might be possible to shave some off by manually implementing Deserialize and Serialize, but that is complex.
-- The builders cannot use `setter(strip_option)`, because it disables dynamic setting of optional fields.
 - `Vec<Option<T>>` is annoying, but sadly is required to allow `[null, {...}, null]` for using FHIR resources with extensions..
+- It is not supported to replace required fields by an extension.

 ## More examples